Northeastern-Electric-Racing/Odysseus/README.md

 docker exec <container_id> -d -w /home/odysseus/outputs/<defconfig> make-current`
 ```
 Be careful with this.

-Docker limitations:
-- Build time may be slower due to docker isolations (not dramatic, about 5%)
-- Launch time is longer
-- Space is used up by rebuilds, prune often or omit `--build`

 ### Passwords
 Root passwords are stored via Github secrets and an encrypted file within a ghcr docker image.
-Below are the steps to load and decrypt such passwords for use by buildroot.
-Requirements are you know the team's master password and are running x86_64.

-1. Authenticate with ghcr.
-First make a [classic PAT](https://github.com/settings/tokens/new) with the permission `read:packages`.
-Make sure to copy the token, then run `sudo docker login ghcr.io -u <GITHUB_USERNAME> -p <PAT>`
-2. cd into odysseus folder and `docker compose pull`
-3. Run `docker compose run odysseus` to enter the docker image.
-At this point the image should be identical to a locally built one, but it is less preferable for development purposes.
-4. Run `load-secrets` and enter the master password.
+To load them, run `load-secrets` in the docker compose image (pre-built) and enter the master password.
 Consult Odysseus lead if you need this info.
 Now your passwords are loaded (can be viewed with `env | grep ODY`), and will be set when you make the sdcard.img.
-Note this step must be repeated on each `docker compose run odysseus`, and if the passwords change on Github steps 2 and 3 must be rerun as well.
+Note this step must be repeated on each `docker compose run --rm odysseus`, and if the passwords change on Github steps 2 and 3 must be rerun as well.